swisstopo/topo-satromo/README.md

 The aim is to have a serverless processing chain to derive and publish satrellite sensore derived products for drought monitoring.
 There are two enviroments
 - DEV which is  a local machine with python installes
-- PROD which is GitHub ACtion based .
+- PROD which is GitHub Action based .

 ## Installation